Last Updated on

 The third week brings a greater focus on the body, with hatha yoga, sitting meditation, and walking meditation.
 This session encourages participants to learn how to be present in the moment, as well as how to maintain this presence in their daily life.

 In week four, participants will learn about how the body reacts to stress and how mindfulness can mitigate or reverse these effects.
-They will also be introduced to strategies for applying mindful practice to stressful situations.
+They will also be introduced to strategies for applying a mindfulness practice to stressful situations.

-This session is longer than the other sessions at over six hours, and provides participants with an opportunity to put the techniques they have learned into practice in a variety of situations.
+At over six hours, this session is longer than the others, and it provides participants with an opportunity to put the techniques they have learned into practice in a variety of situations.

 The second-to-last week is all about how to integrate the practice of mindfulness into everyday life.
 Participants will learn how to maintain their growing practice and how to commit to non-judgment, awareness, and presence in the moment.